amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 Next, we have the MySQLContainer with a database name, a user, and a password configured for the database.

-Next, let’s initialize the properties with values from Testcontainers.
+Now let’s initialize the properties with values from Testcontainers.

 ```java
 @BeforeAll